sustentarea/logoclim/README.md

 Some users have reported errors related to the SimpleR ([`sr`](https://github.com/NetLogo/SimpleR-Extension)) extension for NetLogo.
-TThese issues are most commonly caused by directory permission problems where the model is stored, the absence of the [`rJava`](https://cran.r-project.org/package=rJava) R package, or R not being included in the system’s
+These issues are most commonly caused by directory permission problems where the model is stored, the absence of the [`rJava`](https://cran.r-project.org/package=rJava) R package, or R not being included in the system’s